satrai-lab/comdex/README.md

 Here are the requirements you need for the installation:

-Python environment.
+- Python environment.
-An MQTT broker with capabilities for message persistence and creating MQTT bridges.
+- An MQTT broker with capabilities for message persistence and creating MQTT bridges.
-Developers can leverage MQTT backup bridges offered by MQTT brokers to establish redundancy using backup advertisement links and data brokers/servers.

 For the Action Handler, you'll need the following libraries: